Dishwasher Drain Smells Bad? How to Fix It (2026)

 When the Smell Means a Bigger Problem

 Sewage smell persists after verifying the high loop.
-If you have confirmed the drain hose is properly routed and the smell keeps coming back, there may be a blocked vent pipe or a deeper issue in the sewer line.
+If you have confirmed the drain hose is routed and the smell keeps coming back, there may be a blocked vent pipe or a deeper issue in the sewer line.
 That requires a plumber.

 Smell comes from the kitchen sink when the dishwasher runs.
 The dishwasher and sink share a drain line.
 If running the dishwasher pushes odor or water into the sink, the shared drain is partially blocked or the air gap is clogged.
-A vinegar cycle will not fix this.
+A vinegar cycle won’t fix this.
 See our guide on not draining but no blockage for diagnosis steps.

 Smell returns within days of a deep clean.
 If the smell comes back that quickly, the problem is in the drain system, not the dishwasher itself.
 A cracked drain hose or a failed check valve can let contaminated water seep back in.
 See our dishwasher not draining guide for step-by-step diagnosis.